tareknabihnyu/Machine-learning/README.md

 ### Model Architecture
 The model employs a sequential architecture with multiple layers, including batch normalization and dropout mechanisms.
 It's designed to predict the spin outcome based on the given parameters.

+You can see the model training code in *main.py*

 ### Training and Hyperparameter Tuning
 The model was trained using 5-fold cross-validation with the Adam optimizer.
 Early stopping was employed to prevent overfitting.